Intuitively, we all know that a baby can calm down when we give them a pacifier. It soothes them, but are pacifiers bad for babies?

-Babies take everything to their mouths; from the smallest object they find to their own thumb.
-It is a stage where, through this activity, they discover the world.
-This primary reflex, which they use to adapt to their surroundings, is known as sucking.
-It is a way for them to calm down.
-Sucking is done in diverse situations: when they are sleepy, hungry, bored, or nervous.
+Babies take everything to their mouths; from small objects to their thumb.
+It is a stage where they discover the world through their mouths.
+This primary reflex, known as sucking, is used to adapt to their surroundings and it is a way for babies to calm down.
+Sucking is done in diverse situations: when babies are sleepy, hungry, bored, or nervous.

 - The use of the pacifier may decrease SIDS probability (sudden and unexpected death of an apparently healthy baby) when used during sleep.

-- It may relax your baby, reduce anxiety, and help him calm down.
+- It may relax your baby, reduce anxiety, and help them calm down.

-- Reduces thumb suction time, which causes severe dental problems.
+- Reduces thumb suction time, which can cause severe dental problems.

-- Its use can make any complicated situation such as air travel, blood tests, vaccines, or medical procedures much easier to bare.
+- Its use can make any complicated situation such as air travel, blood tests, vaccines, or medical procedures much easier to bear for babies.

 - The abuse of pacifier use can often interfere with breastfeeding.

-- It can affect your baby’s teeth and cause dental problems.
+- Prolonged use can affect your baby’s teeth and cause dental problems.

 - It generates emotional dependence and becomes an indispensable object to ensure your baby’s tranquility.
 The same happens when kids need the pacifier to get to sleep.

-- Delays the development of language, as babies keep their mouths busy and do not try to reproduce the sounds they hear around them.
+- It can delay the development of language, as babies keep their mouths busy and do not try to reproduce the sounds they hear around them.

-- Poor hygiene of it can lead to infections.
+- Poor hygiene of the pacifier can lead to infections.

-As you know, your baby needs your full and complete attention.
+As you know, your baby needs your complete attention.
 That is why it is extremely important to consider the following before giving a pacifier to your little one:

 - The recommended age range for pacifier use is from 6 months to 1 year.

-- Never force your baby to use the pacifier, if it falls out of his mouth during sleep or in any other situation.
-Do not use honey, chocolate, sugar, or any other means to persuade him to use it.
+- Never force your baby to use the pacifier if it falls out of their mouth during sleep or in any other situation.
+Avoid using sweet things such as honey, chocolate, sugar, or any other means to persuade them to use it.

-- Frequently wash your baby’s pacifier, which will prevent your kid from getting sick.
+- Frequently clean your baby’s pacifier, which will prevent them from getting sick.

-- If your baby is feeling nervous or anxious, look for and try different methods to calm him.
+- If your baby is feeling nervous or anxious, look for and try different methods to calm them.
 Do not use the pacifier as your first choice.

 - If you have any questions, you can always consult your pediatrician.